Animal rights group sues park service over dying elk

 The fence was erected decades ago to prevent the elk from competing with the cattle that are permitted by the park service to graze on public land.

-Some of the biggest names in the Bay Area’s organic meat and dairy industry lease land in Point Reyes, including Straus Family Creamery, Bill Niman and Nicolette Hahn Niman of BN Ranch, LLC, and David Evans of Marin Sun Farms.
+Some of the biggest names in the Bay Area’s organic meat and dairy industry lease land in Point Reyes, including Bill Niman and Nicolette Hahn Niman of BN Ranch LLC, and David Evans of Marin Sun Farms.

 Plaintiff Jack Gescheidt, an environmentalist and artist, has been visiting Tomales Point in the Point Reyes National Seashore for at least 20 years.
 He said the park service cited him after he took troughs of water to the elk.